Data Driven Customer Experience

 AI Chatbot: Hi Sara!
 Our shipping is 3-5 business days to White Plains, New York.

-Although they may both convey the same information, the AI provides a personalized experience for your customers.
+Although they may both convey the same information, the AI provides a personalized experience for your eCommerce customers.

 Some ecommerce chatbots that might work for your store include:

-Chatbots give customers 24/7 service without the long waits of the typical human customer support, but they still offer a personalized experience.
+Chatbots give customers 24/7 service without the long waits of the typical human customer support, but they still offer a personalized customer experience.

 They never tire, so you don’t risk providing lackluster service.
 Chatbots take the redundant and tedious job of answering basic questions again and again off your plate.
 If a request is too complicated for a chatbot to handle, it gets passed on to a human that can help.